marcosperanza/tms/index.md

 #### Mobile

-The ui is reactive to the small screen, a breakpoint has been added on medium screen (768px) and an optimized for mobile calendar widget has been used.
+The ui is responsive to the small screen, a breakpoint has been added on medium screen (768px) and an optimized for mobile calendar widget has been used.

 This is an example of the home page on a iPhone 5/SE